 - Administrative support

-- Half of sales jobs (assuming that half were non-retail)
+- Half of the sales jobs (assuming that half were non-retail)

 The researchers at the time excluded management positions altogether, assuming (incorrectly) that “managers would not be teleworking in the near future.”